whitneyburton/portfolios/students/1508/Tyler_Komoroske/20160122-tyler-komoroske-m3.md

 felt like the first two modules gave me the tools I needed to be successful and my goal throughout the module was to fine tune those skills.
-Overall, I feel like this module was very successful for me and I feel very comfortable calling myself a developer at this point in the program.
+Overall, I feel like this module was very successful for me and I feel very comfortable calling myself a developer at this point in the program .

 ## Attendance